mirandrom/mcgill-nlp.github.io/_posts/papers/2021-10-15-nlp_recursive_roar.md

 ## Abstract

-To explain NLP models, many methods inform which inputs tokens are important for a prediction.
-However, an open question is if these methods accurately reflect the model's logic, a property often called faithfulness.
-In this work, we adapt and improve a recently proposed faithfulness benchmark from computer vision called ROAR (RemOve And Retrain), by Hooker et al. (2019).
+To explain NLP models a popular approach is to use importance measures, such as attention, which inform input tokens are important for making a prediction.
+However, an open question is how well these explanations accurately reflect a model's logic, a property called faithfulness.

-We improve ROAR by recursively removing dataset redundancies, which otherwise interfere with ROAR.
-We adapt and apply ROAR, to popular NLP importance measures, namely attention, gradient, and integrated gradients.
-Additionally, we use mutual information as an additional baseline.
-Evaluation is done on a suite of classification tasks often used in the faithfulness of attention literature.
-Finally, we propose a scalar faithfulness metric, which makes it easy to compare results across papers.
+To answer this question, we propose Recursive ROAR, a new faithfulness metric.
+This works by recursively masking allegedly important tokens and then retraining the model.
+The principle is that this should result in worse model performance compared to masking random tokens.
+The result is a performance curve given a masking-ratio.
+Furthermore, we propose a summarizing metric using relative area-between-curves (RACU), which allows for easy comparison across papers, models, and tasks.

-We find that, importance measures considered to be unfaithful for computer vision tasks perform favorably for NLP tasks, the faithfulness of an importance measure is task-dependent, and the computational overhead of integrated gradient is rarely justified.
+We evaluate 4 different importance measures on 8 different datasets, using both LSTM-attention models and RoBERTa models.
+We find that the faithfulness of importance measures is both model-dependent and task-dependent.
+This conclusion contradicts previous evaluations in both computer vision and faithfulness of attention literature.